 \section{Application: Automorphism-finite cluster algebras}

-In this section, we study automorphism-finite cluster algebras which are cluster algebras whose cluster automorphism groups are finite in \cite{ASS}.
+In this section, we study automorphism-finite cluster algebras.
+Recall that a cluster algebra $\mathcal{A}$ is called \textbf{automorphism-finite} if its cluster automorphism group $\mathrm{Aut}(\mathcal{A})$ is a finite group, otherwise it is called \textbf{automorphism-infinite}.
 In \cite{ASS}, Assem, Schiffler and Shamchenko proved a cluster algebra with an acyclic skew-symmetric exchange matrix or from a surface is automorphism-finite if and only if it is of Dynkin type.
 We mainly consider two cases of skew-symmetrizable exchange matrices, one is cluster algebras with bipartite seeds, the other one is cluster algebras of finite mutation type.